Surat Metro rail is a mass rapid transit system being constructed in the state of Gujarat, India.

 The Government of India approved the Surat Metro project in March 2019.
-Gujarat Metro Rail Corporation (GMRC), a special purpose vehicle (SPV) jointly owned by the governments of India and Gujarat, is responsible for the implementation of the project.
+Gujarat Metro Rail Corporation (GMRC), a special-purpose vehicle jointly owned by the governments of India and Gujarat, is responsible for the implementation of the project.

 Surat Metro line routes and stations

 The 40.35km-long first phase of the Surat Metro will feature 38 stations across two corridors.
 The plan includes 32 elevated stations and six underground stations.